muradmadi/my_website/README.md

 ## Features

 - Modern Responsive Design: Built with Tailwind CSS and custom styles for a clean, professional look.
-- Portfolio Gallery: Explore my digital marketing projects and campaigns.
+- Portfolio Gallery: Explore my digital marketing projects and campaigns. (coming soon)
-- Blog ("Digital Insights"): Read my thoughts and articles on the latest in digital marketing.
+- Blog ("Digital Insights"): Read my thoughts and articles on the latest in digital marketing. (coming soon)
 - Resume Download: View or download my up-to-date resume.
 - Contact Form: Get in touch with me directly through the site.
 - Dynamic Animations: Smooth card and project animations for an engaging user experience.